-FY22 Operations & Maintenance funds as well as the FY22 and FY23 Bipartisan Infrastructure Law (BIL) funding are used to conduct inlet maintenance dredging with the Government Dredge, maintenance dredging of Oyster Creek channel, a sediment budget, and surveys for this critical navigation project.
-Channel surveys and maintenance dredging with the Government Dredge Murden with placement in the nearshore zone of Long Beach Island was conducted in FY22 and will be conducted in FY23.
-Dredging of the Oyster Creek portion with new island creation with Oyster Creek channel sediments was conducted in December 2020 and maintenance dredging with a second lift of the island was conducted again in Fall 2022.
+FY22 Operations & Maintenance funds as well as FY22, FY23 and FY24 Bipartisan Infrastructure Law (BIL) funding are used to conduct inlet maintenance dredging with the Government Dredge, maintenance dredging of Oyster Creek channel, a sediment budget, and surveys for this critical navigation project.
+Channel surveys and maintenance dredging with the Government Dredge Murden with placement in the nearshore zone of Long Beach Island was conducted in FY23 and will be conducted in FY24.
+Dredging of the Oyster Creek portion with new island creation using channel sediments beneficially was conducted in December 2022.
+Maintenance dredging with a third lift of the island was awarded under a new contract in September 2023 and will be physically conducted again in Summer/Fall 2024.